Worries for rural delivery over post service cuts

 He says as well as picking up mail, the contractors deliver courier parcels, groceries, farm machinery parts, urgent medical supplies and many other items.

-Next story in National: White Island alert level raised
+Next story in New Zealand: White Island alert level raised

 Copyright © 2013, Radio New Zealand